gabekahen/joshuakahen.com/index.md

 #### ..
 Talking?

-Joshua is still pre-verabl, but has aquired a small repertoire of noises he can effectively reproduce, including:
+Joshua is still pre-verbal, but has aquired a small repertoire of noises he can effectively reproduce, including:
-- Clicking (tounge)
+- Clicking (tongue)
 - Farting (lips)
 - Squealing